foundeo/cfdocs/guides/en/discouraged.md

 In almost all cases evaluate is unnecessary (use bracket notation instead).
 Use of evaluate can lead to performance and security issues.

+`int`
+Adobe recommends that you use the Floor function, instead of the Int function, in all new applications.See: https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-in-k/int.html

 `iIf`

 Use the ternary operator CF9+ instead because it does not evaluate.